OlivierSohn/hamazed/BACKLOG.md

   worst case cost per audio callback (max duration over all possible phases)

 - release imj-audio
 .
-Document linux performance limitation for fft: we could optimize imj-fft by using assume_aligned and/or using fft libraries
+Document linux performance limitation for fft.

-. documentation will likely fail to build, I'll need to upload it manually.
+. documentation will likely fail to build: upload it manually.

-- test MIDI input on linux

-- chose a better default for midi polling, it is using 40% CPU !
+- naive fft optimization (for linux): use assume(N%4 == 0) where applicable and AssumeAligned64 so that compilers can generate more efficient simd code. we could also use another radix, or use fft libraries.

-.
-Also, ideally Haskell could be used to setup the thread, but the midipolling should occur outside ghc's scope to avoid GC pauses, and the Haskell overhead.
+- midi polling should occur outside ghc's scope to avoid GC pauses, and Haskell overhead.

 - Effects
 .
 Allow to play multiple notes of the same wind at the same time (I'm not sure it works today)